 February 17, 2018 | Hennepin Avenue United Methodist Church

 511 Groveland Ave, Minneapolis, MN 55403

-Re-imagining Christian Education Through the Sacrality of Children - Madison
+Something Inside So Strong: Faith, Education and the Sacredness of All Children - Madison

 February 24, 2018 | First United Methodist Church